mrmartineau/zander.wtf-2020/content/words/2016-creative-technology-monthly-motion-and-animation/index.md

 - [cssreference.io](http://cssreference.io/) is a beautifully made free visual guide to CSS with illustrated and animated examples of the most popular CSS properties.
 Made by Jeremy Thomas.
 - [The Responsive Breakpoints Generator](http://www.responsivebreakpoints.com/) helps you easily generate the optimal responsive image dimensions 🖼
-- [ntl](https://github.com/ruyadorno/ntl) — a super useful package if you are running lots of npm run scripts
+- [ntl](https://github.com/ruyadorno/ntl)  is  a super useful package if you are running lots of npm run scripts
-- [Shave](https://github.com/dollarshaveclub/shave) — Shave is a zero dependency javascript plugin that truncates text to fit within a html element based on a set max-height ✁
+- [Shave](https://github.com/dollarshaveclub/shave) is a zero dependency javascript plugin that truncates text to fit within a html element based on a set max-height

 ---